 Located in the centre of Poole on the shores of the UK's largest inland saltwater lake, Rockley's Poole Park centre is based in a purpose-built boathouse.
 Your students can be on the water within minutes of arriving on-site!
 Poole Park offers the ideal environment for school-aged pupils to experience watersports either for the first time or for short taster sessions.

-This centre is especially suitable for local school groups that require activity sessions on a half-day or short session basis.
+This centre is especially suitable for local school groups that require activity sessions on a full day, half-day or short session basis.
 The emphasis here is on participation for all our local schools, therefore making our short sessions exceptionally good value.

 Poole Park offers a perfect introduction to the world of watersports making it accessible and affordable to students and their families.